counteractive/scope/readme.md

 1. You can store data that applies to all objects of that type.
 For the programmers out there, think static members in C++/Java or prototype properties in javascript.

     The specific use-case that inspired this was trying to use SCO abstractions as the basis for improving MITRE ATT&CK's data sources.
 For example, it'd be useful to describe what Windows event logs would help us populate a `process` observable.
-With a `type` object, one way to do this is to add this data under the `external_references` field of the `type` object corresponding to the `process` SCO.
+With a `type` object, one way to do this is to add this data under the `external_references` field of the `type` object corresponding to the `process` SCO (or to a custom `evidence_locations` field, or whatever).

 1. Relationships (SROs) can refer to types in general rather than just instances of a type.